Mastodon

 • Your post can be boosted into other home feeds.

-Exactly the same as public, but with the following difference:
+The same as public, but with the following differences:

 • Your post will not appear in Mastodon’s live feeds or explore features.